 Other Cheap Scanners

 I do genuinely want this article to be of use to DIY scanners, as I was once, I’ve been though the same learning curve!
-My tip is that whichever method you use , do a few trial runs not just the scanning machine part but the whole end to end process.
-Start with 10 slides and work up to some larger batches, all of these are for testing only.
-Repeat the whole process right from removing dust or debris, scanning at the best settings, Cropping, rotating, examining and correcting.
+My tip is to run trial runs till you are happy with your process; not just the scanning machine part but the whole end to end process.
+Start with 10 varied slides and work up to some larger batches, all of these are for testing only.
+Repeat the whole process right from removing dust or debris, scanning at the best settings, cropping, rotating, examining and correcting.
 It is really important to go all the way through to the final media e.g. If you are scanning to use the pictures for a DVD video or upload to Facebook, you need to ensure you have the correct image resolution and type.
-For example, some players will stall if given an image which is too large for the player to process or will show strange colour effects if the image is not restricted to “TV safe” colours when processing.
+For example, some DVD players will stall if given an image which is too large for the player to process or will show strange colour effects if the image is not restricted to “TV safe” colours when processing.
 If you want to print or order photos online then send off for a few test prints.
 In a professional setup, the scanner, monitor and print devices are colour calibrated and use profiles to ensure that what you see it what you get but this is not usually the case when DIY scanning.

 In this way, you can avoid the heartbreak of spending weeks scanning only to notice all your slides are affected by a colour cast or are slightly softly focused.
 I’d suggest as a minimum, you need to experience scanning 100 slides, taking them through the whole process of cleaning, orientating, pre-scanning, scanning, fix defects, adjust colour faults and output to target format.
 And finally…if you are able to, project the original slide and compare it with the scanned copy.
 The acid test is, “Are you now prepared to thow away the original sides?”
 If the answer is yes, then you have succeeded although you may want to keep them for sentimental reason or a backup of sorts.
 Although they will continue to slowly degrade over time you have arrested the degradation and captured the best available image.